 The trainee will complete a detailed evaluation of the program and make suggestions for corrections or additions to the fellowship, every two months.
 The aim of this evaluation and subsequent meeting to discuss the evaluation is to understand the trainee’s perception of his or her progress and needs.

 Applicants for the program must have completed a three-year accredited gastroenterology fellowship training program, be American board eligible or certified, and have documented competence in general routine endoscopic procedures.
-Applicants must submit their application and required documents through the DISCOVER system or the ASGE website.
+Applicants must submit their application and required documents through the ASGE website.

 MD Anderson requires international medical graduates to meet requirements for an institutional permit as outlined by the Texas State Board of Medical Examiners, as well as the documents necessary for a J-1 visa.